wpeka/auction-software/README.md

 ## Description ##

 Woo Auction Software is an advanced and powerful auction plugin for WordPress.
 It allows you to host auctions on your website.
-With the ease of WordPress and power of WooCommerce it is easy to set up your first auction.
+With the ease of WordPress and the power of WooCommerce, it is easy to set up your first auction.

 ## About the Plugin ##

 In a few easy steps, you can install and set up the plugin to start your first online auction.
-This feature rich plugin is easy to configure.
+This feature rich-plugin is easy to configure.

 The plugin also offers multi-vendor options.
 With this, you can create an eBay style vendor auction marketplace on your site.
 It allows other users to place their auctions on your site.
 This way you can easily monetize your website.